invakid404/windmill-ts/README.md

     # Set a specific default for "mysql" resources
     mysql: "f/dev/mysql"

+  # Optional transformer configuration for customizing resource handling
+  transformer:
+    # Import path for the transformer, relative to the config
+    importPath: "./transformer"
+    # Name of the exported transformer
+    importName: "ResourceTransformer"
+    # Optional extension to append to the import (e.g., ".ts" or ".js")
+    importExtension: ".js"

 # Script generation configuration
 scripts:
   # Whether to generate script-related code (default: true)